We interviewed a representative to bring you Mogic's thoughts.

 For example, what kind of things?

-For example, at my previous company, I was a planner, so I should have just done planning work, but I was allowed to get involved in a little bit of corporate acquisition work, and I got to know the people in the legal and accounting departments and tried to work with them.
-I thought that if I were to run my own company in the future, it might be difficult to make large capital transfers.
+For example, at my previous company, I was a planner, so I should have just done planning work, but I was allowed to get involved in a bit of corporate acquisition work, and I got along well with people in the legal and accounting departments and tried to work with them.
+I thought that if I were to run a company in the future, it might be difficult to make large capital transfers.
 I managed to fill in the gaps over a period of about five years, and finally started my own company when I was over 30 years old.

 When I left the company before starting my own business, I had about 100 subordinates, so it was a difficult environment for me to quit (laughs).
-(Laughs) I was proud of having led the company so far, and I felt sorry for everyone, so I wanted to finish the job to the end.
+(Laughs) I was proud of having led the company so far, so I felt sorry for everyone and wanted to make sure I could finish the job to the very end.
 In the end, I acquired a company and was able to take over the company.
 Six months later, I renewed the website of the acquired company, and the next day I said, "I'm quitting.
 I had been working almost without a break, so I used about two months of my paid time to prepare for starting my own business.

 The three visions I had when I started my business were